italktocomputers/MezeyLinux/README.md

 Be warned, this document may be rough around the edges.
 I may be quickly glossing over things I assume you, the reader already understands.
 If you think I missed something, or see something wrong with this document, please reach out to me here: [https://groups.google.com/g/mezey-linux](https://groups.google.com/g/mezey-linux)

 One last thing.
 This guide is for Mezey GNU/Linux ARM64 running on a Raspberry PI 4 computer, however, I will be building Mezey GNU/Linux on a AMD64 (x86\_64) system so we will be dealing with cross-compilation.
 I'm doing this because my build computer has an 2.4 GHz 8-Core Intel Core i9 processor and 32 GB of RAM, compared to the host computer which is using a Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz with only 8 GB of RAM.
-I will be creating a guide on how to build Mezey GNU/Linux using Mezey GNU/Linux, though this will be a much slower build, and will require packaging tools used for the build process.
+I will be creating a guide on how to build Mezey GNU/Linux using Mezey GNU/Linux (running on a Raspberry PI 4), though this will be a much slower build, and will require packaging tools used for the build process.

 [Back to top](#top)